Team

 kbiggar@us.edu

-Dr. Celena Roebuck is a Career and Technical Education school advocate and is passionate about students making informed choices about career pathways – a devoted career influencer!
+Dr. Roebuck has more than 30 years of teaching and leadership experience, primarily in public school career and technical education.
+She is passionate about helping students make informed choices about career pathways – a devoted career influencer!

 Dr. Roebuck holds a Doctorate in Educational Leadership from Ashland University, an MBA from Cleveland State University, and a BS in Secondary Education, Career and Technical Business Education from Kent State University.